-This error can be due to any reason ranging from a certain daily limit of transactions/value or limitations imposed on international transactions, affecting the payment processor (Stripe) integration.
+This error can be due to any reason ranging from a specific daily limit of transactions/value or limitations imposed on international transactions, affecting the payment processor (Stripe) integration.

 If this happens, you need to contact the bank to find out the exact reason or use a different card.

-“Invalid CVC” – This means you have entered the 3 digits from the back of the card incorrectly.
+Invalid CVC means you incorrectly entered the three digits from the back of the card.
 If this happens multiple times, we will block that card and won’t allow further payments from it.

-“Insufficient Funds” – This means you do not have enough funds in your bank account or your credit limit was reached.
+Insufficient funds mean you need more funds in your bank account, or your credit limit has been reached.

 Use a different card or try again in 7 days.

-In order to make a payment, you can use either a credit or a debit card from the following issuers: Visa, Mastercard, AMEX.
-Prepaid cards are not accepted.
+To make a payment, you can use a credit or a debit card from the following issuers: Visa, Mastercard, and AMEX.

 Is it safe to Pay Online?

-To ensure the complete safety of your financial information, we work exclusively with Stripe, the leading global solution in terms of card payments.
-All of your sensitive information and the payment itself is routed through their 256-bit encrypted secure page(s).
-At no point throughout this process do we have access to your credit information, nor do we store any payment details.
+Your sensitive data and payment information are routed through their 256-bit encrypted secure page(s).
+At no point throughout this process do we have access to your credit information nor store any payment details.

-Our courses are structed in modules and testing sections.
-When you make a purchase on eSafetyFirst Canada you are paying for the access to the modules and testing sections, as specified on the product page.
-No additional payments are required.
+When you purchase on eSafetyFirst Canada, you are paying for access to the modules and testing sections specified on the product page.

-Some safety training courses will also include, in the resources section, operator evaluation checklist templates or inspection(pre) templates that are meant to assist you with the hands-on practical part specific to that course.
+In the resources section, some safety training courses will also include operator evaluation checklist templates or (pre) inspection templates that will assist you with the hands-on practical part specific to that course.

-At the end of the course, you will receive a certificate which will demonstrate that you have received the theoretical training and the evaluation for that specific course.
+At the end of the course, you will receive a certificate demonstrating that you have received the theoretical training and the evaluation for that specific course.
 The certificate comes in a digital format and is included in the course price.